ordina-jworks/ordina-jworks.github.io/_posts/2016-03-16-AngularTS.md

 ## Entity Class
-Now that TypeScript supports Object-oriented programming, we can analyse our business problem and define the business objects into entity classes.
+Now that TypeScript supports object-oriented programming, we can analyse our business problem and define the business objects into entity classes.
 When you analyse and define these entities you can define which properties and methods each entity needs.
 If you have a couple entities, you can even establish a relationship.
 This will provide a clear view on what you want to achieve and have the possibility to create multiple instances of these classes.